classgraph/classgraph/README.md

 **Mechanism 1:**

 1. Create a FastClasspathScanner instance, [passing the constructor](#constructor) a whitelist of package prefixes to scan within (and/or a blacklist of package prefixes to ignore);
-2. Add one or more [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) instances to the FastClasspathScanner by calling a `.match...()` method on the FastClasspathScanner instance;
+2. Add one or more [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) instances to the FastClasspathScanner by calling a `FastClasspathScanner#match...()` method on the FastClasspathScanner instance;
-3. Optionally call `.verbose()` to give verbose output for debugging purposes; and
+3. Optionally call 'FastClasspathScanner#verbose()` to give verbose output for debugging purposes; and
-4. Call `.scan()` to start the scan.
+4. Call `FastClasspathScanner#scan()` to start the scan.

 This is the pattern shown in the following example.
-(Note: this example uses Java 8 lambda expressions to automatically construct the appropriate type of `MatchProcessor` corresponding to each `.match...()` method, based on a `MatchProcessor` being a `FunctionalInterface`.
+(Note: this example uses Java 8 lambda expressions to automatically construct the appropriate type of `MatchProcessor` corresponding to each `FastClasspathScanner#match...()` method, based on a `MatchProcessor` being a `FunctionalInterface`.
 See the [Tips](#tips) section for the Java 7 equivalent.)

 ```java
 // Package prefixes to scan are listed in the constructor: